billhamilton68/RegEX_Tutorial/RegexTutorial.md

-#
+# Title

-# Title Understanding Regex Password Validation
+Understanding Regex Password Validation

-This tutorial will walk you through a specific regular expression (regex) designed for password validation.
-With this regex, we'll be enforcing security and protecting consumer privacy.
+This tutorial will walk you through a specific regular expression (regex) designed for password validation. banking, credit card comppanies utilize regex enforce password requirements to protect and secure your assets and your privacy,

 ## Summary

-Before we proceed, remember that regex is a powerful tool for defining search patterns, which can be used for string manipulations, input validation, and more.
+Regex is a powerful tool used for defining search patterns for purposes of inclusion, exclusion or matching.
+Regex can be used for string manipulations, input validation, and more.

-This regex will focus on the following rules:
+This regex will focus on password validatuin following rules:

 The first character must be a capital letter
 The length must be between 7 and 9 characters